carlosjhr64/ascii_mathematical_notation/examples/TQF.md

 area = Math.sqrt(area2).round(3)
 5.006 # run
 ```
-Although Wilderberger has clearly demonstrated his case for theory in the affine plane,
+Although Wildberger has clearly demonstrated his case for theory in the affine plane,
 it's not obvious we have an improved practical formula yet.
 Let's write out the two methods in Ruby code to see if the case can be made clearer.
 ```